Three U.S. Marines Killed in Drowning Accident.

 The area has changed considerably since the Second World War and although the camp was put to use as housing following the departure of the American Forces I am unaware of any of the old structures which remain to be seen. - The 2 pictures here show Bob Hope signing autographs at Springtown in 1943 and Torpedo man Leo "Moose" Sangiolo and his mate at Springtown.

-The picture on the left give some indication as to the size of Springtown Camp.
+The top picture gives some indication as to the size of Springtown Camp.
+Pennyburn Chapel can be seen in the background.

 The Stuart Lee Rice Photographic Collection of Springrown Camp